kimbjerge/insectDCT/README.md

 4. Run the Python code to generate the CSV files for detection and tracking

+   - $ python pipeDetectAndClassifyInsects.py (Performs detection and classification on CUDA:0)
-   - $ python pipeDetectAndClassifyInsects.py (Performs detection and classification)
+   - $ python pipeDetectAndClassifyInsects.py --device cpu (Performs detection and classification on CPU)
    - $ python pipeTrackInsects.py (Performs tracking based on the CSV output files)

 ### CSV files in detections directory ###